mydataglobal/bylaws/README.md

 The Steering Committee shall conduct the annual performance audit and report it in the spring general meeting.

-The Steering Committee shall consist of six (6) principal members representing the association membership, half of them from each membership class.
+The Steering Committee shall consist of six (6) members representing the association membership, half of them from each membership class.
 The representatives of each membership class shall be elected among the Association’s members at the autumn general meeting.
-For each of the principal Steering Committee members, a personal alternate member shall be elected.
 Members of the Steering Committee that are candidates for election cannot review the other candidates for that election.

 ## 5.3 Steering Committee Members’ Term of Office

 The term of office for the Steering Committee members is two (2) fiscal years and annually one half or approximately one half of the members of the Steering Committee are to retire.

+An extension to the terms of sitting steering committee members for a fixed period may be

-A member can be a principal Steering Committee member for a maximum of two (2) consecutive terms.
+A member can be a Steering Committee member for a maximum of two (2) consecutive terms.

 # ARTICLE 6 – Committees